lxvm/AutoBZ.jl/paper/paper.md

 conductivity.
 -->

-In the past, most electronic structure software packages in general, but in particular those compatible with Wannier90 including Refs. [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016] have been restricted to using uniform integration grids despite the fact the BZ integrands may be nearly singular in certain regions of the BZ.
+In the past, most electronic structure software packages in general, but in particular those compatible with Wannier90 including Refs. [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016]🔥will add more🔥 employ uniform integration grids despite the fact the BZ integrands may be nearly singular in certain regions of the BZ.
-Often the details of the electronic structure very sensitively control the features of the computed observables, which makes it crucial that this step be as accurate as possible in material-realistic calculations. ~~and reflect underlying theoretical predictions [@kratzerBasicsElectronicStructure2019]~~.
+Often the details of the electronic structure very sensitively control the features of the computed observables, which makes it crucial that this step be as accurate as possible in material-realistic calculations.
 In practice, this means integration grids must become very dense to attain good accuracy and quickly become time or memory-limited even for modest problems, especially in regimes of low temperature characterized by low scattering rates.
 Furthermore, to ensure the data is well converged users had to perform tedious convergence tests or sacrifice accuracy when calculations are otherwise hindered by limited computational resources.
-Our work employs automatic and adaptive integration algorithms that provide the confidence to perform accurate calculations of observables, including e.g. the density of states, transport and optical conductivity, with enough speed to access energy scales that were previously intractable.
+Our work employs automatic and adaptive integration algorithms that allow to access energy scales that were previously intractable, providing confidence to perform accurate calculations of observables, including e.g. the density of states, transport and optical conductivity.
 The two main benefits of our algorithms are the following: first, it completely removes the necessity to perform convergence tests by returning the correct result within a user-specified error tolerance.
-Second, it enables researchers to delve into a regime of low scattering rates that has previously been obscured by limited computational resources.
+Second, it enables researchers to delve into a regime of low scattering rates that has until now been obscured by limited computational resources when paired with uniform integration grids.
-These advancements are crucial for the development of next-generation methods, e.g. machine learning and high throughput screening of materials properties, or new quantum impurity solvers operating at low temperature.
+These advancements are crucial for the development of next-generation methods, e.g. machine learning and high throughput screening of materials properties, and new quantum impurity solvers operating at low temperature.

 # Design principles

 Our package was developed in a modular, Julian fashion with various components for integration [@vanmunozAutoBZCoreJlWannier2023] and interpolation [@vanmunozHChebInterpJlMultidimensional2023; @vanmunozFourierSeriesEvaluatorsJlFourier2023] that may be independently useful.
-We also include a Julia package extension to SymmetryReduceBZ.jl [@jorgensenGeneralAlgorithmCalculating2022a] to optimize our integration using the symmetry group of a lattice, including an implementation of a symmetric Monkhorst-Pack grid using the algorithm in Ref.
-[@hartRobustAlgorithmKpoint2019], as well as a routine to calculate the electron density that can easily be combined with NonlinearSolve.jl [@pal2024nonlinearsolve] as a chemical potential finder.
+We also include a Julia package extension to SymmetryReduceBZ.jl [@jorgensenGeneralAlgorithmCalculating2022a] to optimize our integration using the symmetry group of a lattice, including an implementation of a symmetric Monkhorst-Pack grid using the algorithm in Ref.[@hartRobustAlgorithmKpoint2019], as well as a routine to calculate the electron density that can easily be combined with NonlinearSolve.jl[@pal2024nonlinearsolve] as a chemical potential finder.
 AutoBZ.jl can be called from MATLAB and Python and it has file-based interfaces to read output from the Wannier90 code such as the Hamiltonian and the position operator matrix elements, as well as frequency-dependent self-energy data, that is either phenomenological or calculated within a many-body framework.
-The benefits of this modular design are that contributing new algorithms and problem types to the code base is simplified with well-documented APIs and that our package's intentional interoperatibility enables its use as a scripting tool for many interesting research problems.
+The benefits of this modular design are that contributing new algorithms and problem types to the code base is simplified with well-documented APIs and that our package's intentional interoperatibility enables its use as a scripting tool for many research problems.

+🔥I still think the user would benefit from this nice overview of interoperating Julia packages you made at some point, but up to you.🔥

+🔥I would still suggest to use a different example to avoid copyright issues given it is going to be published by an APS journal🔥
 ![An optical conductivity calculation for a 3-band model of $t_{2g}$ orbitals in the cubic perovskite SrVO3 across a geometric series of temperatures such that the scattering rate is halved each time the